lelacelia/lelacelia/README.md

 ## Hi there 👋

-My name is Linh-Anh Le.
+## My name is Linh-Anh Le.
 You can call me Celia.
-In my free time, I like watching tennis, travelling, cooking (without having to do the dishes), and exercising.
+### I am a big Djoker's fan 🎾, a gator/shark enthusiast, and a wanna-be data scientist!
-I am new to GitHub and currently am trying to learn Python and building out my DS portfolio at the same time!
+### I am currently in the higher education research and public policy field.

 <!--